The Curriculum Statement: Intent, implementation, impact

 A curriculum designed for Chacewater School

 Our curriculum is the beating heart of our school day.
 We want the children to be immersed in their learning, through experiences and opportunities.
 We want them to be excited to learn.

 Our Curriculum has a clear purpose, an intent.

-- Mental health problems affect about 1 in 10 children and young people, for us the emotional well being is just as important as their physical health.
+At Chacewater we understand that mental health disorders affect about 1 in 10 children and young people within the country.
+For us, emotional wellbeing is just as important as their physical health.
 We understand that good mental health allows children and young people to develop resilience to cope with whatever life throws at them and grow into well-rounded, healthy adults.

 Central to our curriculum and learning is our focus on children working co-cooperatively together.
 We use the approach of "Kagan cooperative learning" to support this in the classroom.
 We have a lead for this in the school.
 Read Mrs. James' evaluation of how we use this approach in school.

-If you would like more information on our curriculum, this is contained in the class pages with the termly curriculum letter or please feel free to see Mr.Gould.
+If you would like more information on our curriculum, this is contained in the class pages with the termly curriculum letter or please feel free to see Mr.Gould or Mrs Morgan.